Frequently Asked Questions

 orRequest not allowed (incorrect login details…)

-(Code 2, 10, 21):- Cause: Invalid
+(Code 2, 10, 21):MESSAGEBIRD_API_KEY

 file (or production environment variables) against the key shown in the MessageBird Dashboard (Developers

-->API access
+→API access

-or similar parameter errors (Code 2, 22):- Cause: The phone number provided in the
+or similar parameter errors (Code 2, 22):recipient

 field is not in the valid E.164 format (+